 What is work ethic?

-Work ethic is the principle that hard work and dedication lead to success.
-Good work ethic is an important trait that implies an individual will uphold high moral standards at work.
+Work ethic is a belief in the principle that hard work and dedication lead to success.
+Good work ethic is an important trait that motivates an individual to uphold high moral standards at work.
 Typically, work ethic encompasses a set of behavioural principles or attributes such as excellent punctuality and organization, a dedication to producing quality work and being respectful towards your colleagues.
 A good work ethic suggests the job candidate takes their tasks seriously and behaves responsibly in a professional setting.

 Employers appreciate candidates who possess a strong work ethic because they can be a positive influence on their coworkers.
 Having a team of people with a good work ethic is also desirable because an employer is more likely to achieve their company goals, and they don't have to spend time micromanaging their employees.

-Characteristics of a good work ethic can include:
+Characteristics of a good work ethic can include being:

 Being self-motivated is a sign of an excellent work ethic because you can tackle problems on your own and work independently of others.
 Managers will know that, in their absence, this type of employee will meet all of their goals and complete work on time.